cloud-native-everything/SRv6-K8s-MetalLB-SRL-SROS-Demo/README.md

 # Segment Routing and Kubernetes Lab: SRv6 L3VPN Flexible Algoritms Demo
 # IMPORTANT: Still under development!!!
 Do not use!!!

 This lab is showing a demo of SRv6 on Nokia routers to signal both IGP’s shortest path and Algorithms with specific metric conditions (i.e. 10ms).
-All router network interfaces for transport are <b>using IPv6</b> and we are encpasulating IPv4 traffic.
+All router network interfaces for transport are <b>using IPv6</b> and we are encapsulating IPv4 traffic.
 Additonally, we have emulated three locations using SRL swicthes for Kubernetes Clusters.
-And testing taffic between CNF Apps located in those different locations.
+And testing taffic between CNF Apps located at those different locations.

 One of the locations is emulating a small datacenter using a spine/leaf + border-leaf design.
-We have connected MetalLB speakers to the leaf swicthes to expose services directly at the border-leaf
+We have connected MetalLB speakers to the leaf swicthes to expose services directly at the border-leaf (BGP Load Balancer Service)

 Objectives:
 * Create a traffic-engineered path between CNF Apps located on different sites, that uses delay as a metric via Flex Algorithms
+* Understand the benefits of SRv6 to simplify the network setup at CNF App level

 Conditions:
 * IGP Metrics: All IGP link metrics are 100
 * Delay Metrics: All delay metrics are 10msec with the exception of the R3-R5 link, which is 15msec.
 * We have created two different customers.
 Conditions of latency is only apply to one of them
+* DC apps are exposed via Border Leaf using BGP policies and peering MetalLB speakers from Fabric Leaf to Kubernetes worker nodes.
+* One node K8s clusters at every Edge Location

 ## Network Setup